 Let’s have a look at the

 okteto.yml file to understand what the okteto up command does:

-okteto up mounts your local folder into the remote containers of the deployments web and worker.
-The local folder is mounted in the remote path /app.
-Also, the port 8080 is automatically forwarded between your development environment and your computer.
+okteto up synchronizes your local source code to the containers of the deployment web and worker.
+Your source code is synchronized to the container path /app.
+Also, the port 8080 is automatically forwarded between your development container and your computer.
 If you want to know more about how Okteto works, follow this link.

 Verify that the application is up and running by opening your browser and navigating to http://localhost:8080/jobs/.
 Go ahead and calculate the fibonacci for the number 5:

 Press the POST button to submit the operation.
 The response payload will include the url of the job.
 Go to http://localhost:8080/jobs/1/ and you will notice that the result is wrong (hint: the fibonacci number of 5 is not 32).
 This is because our worker has a bug 🙀!